xiaolai/regular-investing-in-box/docs/en/README.md

 Cycles in stock markets have already shrunk from decades to less than a decade, and they continue to shrink.
 Blockchain market cycles are already shorter, and they are also shrinking.

 In my view, long-term doesn't mean forever, but is a clearly defined concept of two or more full market cycles.
-In the stock market, two full market cycles will take about 10-15 years; in the blockchain market, two full market cycles will take six to eight years.
+In the stock market, two full market cycles will take about ten to fifteen years; in the blockchain market, two full market cycles will take six to eight years.
 Either way, they are both futures worth waiting on, right?

-### 1.3 Why Use Money to Make Money
+### 1.3 Why to Use Money to Make Money

 For most people, money only has one use: consumption.
 Sadly, this is the basic reason why most people are unable to achieve financial independence.
-They have almost never thought seriously about money's second and much more important use: investment.
+They have almost never seriously thought about money's second and much more important use: investment.

-For those who can only consume and don't understand investment, it's hard to escape from their original fate.
+For those who only know how to consume and don't understand investment, it's hard to escape their original fate.
 They can only make money by selling their time, and the amount of time that they can sell is extremely limited –- we have much less time than we think.

 There is a set of data that can help us understand how little time we actually have to sell.
 If we take an average lifespan of 78 years...